Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 I have no idea how much more advanced LLMs will become (This is what makes this so daunting to me).
 Whatever issues they currently have will get fixed, patched, erased by another version, whereas my writing style evolves at a much slower pace (To be fair, if I could output content at a speed of 100s of tokens per second, maybe I would improve much faster).

-So what predictions can I try to make ?
-How will written content change in a close future ?
+So what predictions can I try to make?
+How will written content change in a close future?

 ### I - Companies/Product/SaaS blogs - SEO abused for aquisition

 Some blogs are already fully automated (by [seobot](https://seobotai.com/), [drafthorse](https://www.drafthorseai.com/)).
 With AI writing titles, outlines and content produced on a daily/weekly basis with no human reviews needed.
 You can get thousands of articles written in a day.
 This floods the Web, but this content mostly serves one goal: [facilitate acquisition](https://twitter.com/jakezward/status/1728032634037567509) by appearing on more Search results.
 As long as Google Search works like it does now, it will keep happening.

 **Prediction #1**: Search will drastically evolve to avoid this trend, with a revolution of SEO as we currently know it.
 All this content is often what I would consider low quality.
 Not specially because it's badly written (as mentioned earlier, LLMs will get better) but mostly because there is a limit to how much relevant stuff you can say about a topic.
 Most of theses articles will end up looking very similar to each other and will not add any value at all.
-(Google might react way too slowly tho, maybe a new contender will emerge ?).
+(Google might react way too slowly tho, maybe a new contender will emerge?).

 **Prediction #2**: This kind of content (Why you should use our product, How to use our SaaS, Tips for X, Differences between Competitor Y and us...) will be replaced by a "chatbot like interface".
 By chatbot like, I mean a kind of dynamic page where the user query (maybe directly from Search) would be executed and generate something like a blog post, live, for your need.
 (Kinda sick.)